suzirubi/rubino-rental/README.md

 ###Objectives

-- [ ] Components are used to create display and behavior for templates.
+- [x] Components are used to create display and contain behavior for templates.

-- [ ] A router is used to navigate between different pages, including at least one dynamic route.
+- [x] A router is used to navigate between different pages, including at least one dynamic route.

-- [ ] A service shares data between multiple components.
+- [x] A service shares data between multiple components.

-- [ ] Application can create, edit, and delete instances of a model, persisting all changes in Firebase.
+- [x] Application can create, edit, and delete instances of a model, persisting all changes in Firebase.

-- [ ] Data is retrieved from Firebase and displayed in the application.
+- [x] Data is retrieved from Firebase and displayed in the application.

-- [ ] Models can be filtered using a pipe.
+- [x] Models can be filtered using a pipe.

-- [ ]Project demonstrates understanding of week's concepts.
+- [x] Project demonstrates understanding of week's concepts.
 If prompted, you are able to discuss your code with an instructor using correct terminology.

-- [ ] Project is in a polished, portfolio-quality state.
+- [x] Project is in a polished, portfolio-quality state.

-- [ ] Required functionality was in place by the Friday deadline.
+- [x] Required functionality was in place by the Friday deadline.

 # RubinoRentals